MENTORS FOR THE WOMEN IN LEADERSHIP 2020 PROGRAMME

 Upon leaving Shell, Marzida became an entrepreneur as a licensed financial consultant, an investment coach and an entrepreneur in the financial services industry.
 She regularly conducts financial awareness talk to corporations and the public.

 Marzida is currently an independent Non-Executive Director of Allianz Malaysia Berhad, lending her experience as an IT practitioner by providing oversight on the company’s IT and digital transformation programme.
 She is an active advocate of the 30% Club Malaysia particularly in helping to build a healthy pipeline of potential women board talents.
 The 30% Club is a business campaign supported by corporate leaders, champions and advocates who are committed to encouraging more women onto the Malaysian corporate boards.

 Norlida has over 20 years of international and regional strategic development and management experience.
-She recently began her role as Head of Human Resources at HSBC after 4 years as Group Chief Human Capital Officer at UEM Group.
+In April 2020, Norlida joined Pemodalan Nasional Berhad (PNB) as the Chief People & Culture Officer.
+Her former role includes Head of Human Resources at HSBC after 4 years as Group Chief Human Capital Officer at UEM Group.